bevyengine/bevy-website/content/learn/book/the-renderer/render-architecture.md

 How do we know what data is actually sent to `RenderWorld` though?
 One way of accomplishing this is to derive the [`ExtractComponent`] trait on the components that we want to transfer to the `RenderWorld`.
 Other ways including manually setting up systems specifically designed to send component data based on input or other events.
-It's worth noting though that some Bevy components will automatically be sent, like assets, meshes, and textures, and thus you do not have to manually specify that they need to be extracted.
+Some Bevy components will also be sent automatically, like assets, meshes, and textures, and thus you do not have to manually specify that they need to be extracted.

 **2. Prepare**